 Note 5: No credit towards electives in MAE will be given if the student is not registered for 650:495.

 Internship Experience is a Pass/Fail course.

 Procedure to request Internship Credits:

-Please go to MAE website mae.rutgers.edu Then go Resources tab -> Undergraduate Forms and complete the online Internship form.
+Please go to mae.rutgers.edu Then go to the Academics tab -> Forms -> MAE Forms and complete the online Internship Application Form.